choldgraf/textbook/_chapters/15/2/Regression_Line.md

 ---
-interact_link: notebooks/15/2/Regression_Line.ipynb
+interact_link: chapters/15/2/Regression_Line.ipynb
-title: '15.2 The Regression Line'
+title: 'The Regression Line'
-permalink: 'chapters/15/2/Regression_Line'
+permalink: '/chapters/15/2/Regression_Line'
-previouschapter:
+prev_page:
-  url: chapters/15/1/Correlation
+  url: /chapters/15/1/Correlation
-  title: '15.1 Correlation'
+  title: 'Correlation'
-nextchapter:
+next_page:
-  url: chapters/15/3/Method_of_Least_Squares
+  url: /chapters/15/3/Method_of_Least_Squares
-  title: '15.3 The Method of Least Squares'
+  title: 'The Method of Least Squares'
-redirect_from:
-  - 'chapters/15/2/regression-line'
+comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
+SEE FILES IN /NOTEBOOKS***"
 ---

 ### The Regression Line
 The correlation coefficient $r$ doesn't just measure how clustered the points in a scatter plot are about a straight line.
 It also helps identify the straight line about which the points are clustered.
 In this section we will retrace the path that Galton and Pearson took to discover that line.

 Galton's data on the heights of parents and their adult children showed a linear association.
 The linearity was confirmed when our predictions of the children's heights based on the midparent heights roughly followed a straight line.

 {:.input_area}